AllanLitLam/AllanLitLam/README.md

 ## Current Focus Areas

 - Customer insights for toy and consumer product development
 - Memory and decision-making in real-world tasks
+- Social perception of faces
 - Data-driven storytelling and product strategy support

 ---